-Factors affecting the choice will include the stage of the cancer, other medical conditions, and individual preference.
+Factors affecting a person's choice will include the stage of the cancer, other medical conditions, and their individual preference.

-Lumpectomy: Removing the tumor and a small margin of healthy tissue around it can help prevent the spread of the cancer.
-This may be an option if the tumor is small and likely to be easy to separate from the surrounding tissue.
+Lumpectomy: This involves removing the tumor and a small amount of healthy tissue around it.
+This can help prevent the spread of the cancer.
+This may be an option if the tumor is small and likely to be easy to separate from the tissue surrounding it.

-Mastectomy: Simple mastectomy involves removing the lobules, ducts, fatty tissue, nipple, areola, and some skin.
-Radical mastectomy removes muscle from the chest wall and the lymph nodes in the armpit as well.
+Mastectomy: A simple mastectomy involves removing the lobules, ducts, fatty tissue, nipple, areola, and some skin.
+Radical mastectomy will remove muscle from the chest wall as well as the lymph nodes in the armpit.

-Axillary lymph node dissection: If there are cancer cells on a node called the sentinel node, the surgeon may recommend removing several nymph nodes in the armpit to prevent the spread of disease.
+Axillary lymph node dissection: If there are cancer cells on a node called the sentinel node, the healthcare professional may recommend removing several lymph nodes in the armpit to prevent the spread of disease.

-Reconstruction: Following breast surgery, reconstruction can recreate the breast so that it looks similar to the other breast.
-This can be done at the same time as a mastectomy, or at a later date.
-The surgeon may use a breast implant, or tissue from another part of the patient's body.
+Reconstruction: Following breast surgery, a surgeon can perform a reconstruction to recreate the breast so that it looks similar to the other one.
+They can do this at the same time as performing a mastectomy, or at a later date.
+They may use a breast implant, or tissue from another part of the patient's body.

 Controlled doses of radiation are targeted at the tumor to destroy the cancer cells.
-Used from around a month after surgery, along with chemotherapy, it can kill any remaining cancer cells.
+A person may undergo this from around a month after surgery, along with chemotherapy.
+This works to kill any remaining cancer cells.

-Each session lasts a few minutes, and the patient may need three to five sessions per week for 3 to 6 weeks, depending on the aim and the extent of the cancer.
+Each session lasts for a few minutes, and a person may need three to five sessions per week for 3-6 weeks, depending on the aim and the extent of the cancer.

-If the tumor is large, chemotherapy may be administered before surgery to shrink the tumor and make its removal easier.
+If a tumor is large, a specialist may choose to administer chemotherapy before the surgery to shrink the tumor and make its removal easier.
 This is called neo-adjuvant chemotherapy.

-Chemotherapy can also treat cancer that has metastasized, or spread to other parts of the body, and it can reduce some symptoms, especially in the later stages.
+Chemotherapy can also treat cancer that has metastasized, or spread to other parts of the body, and it can reduce some symptoms.
+This is especially true in the later stages.

 Hormone blocking therapy

-Hormone blocking therapy is used to prevent recurrence in hormone-sensitive breast cancers.
-These are often referred to as estrogen receptive (ER) positive and progesterone receptor (PR) positive cancers.
+Doctors use hormone blocking therapy to prevent recurrence in hormone-sensitive breast cancers.
+These are called estrogen receptive (ER)-positive and progesterone receptor (PR)-positive cancers.

-Hormone blocking therapy is normally used after surgery, but it may sometimes be used beforehand to shrink the tumor.
+They normally administer hormone blocking therapy is normally used after surgery, but they might sometimes use it beforehand to shrink the tumor.

 It may be the only option for patients who cannot undergo surgery, chemotherapy, or radiotherapy.

 The effects normally last for up to 5 years after surgery.
-The treatment will have no effect on cancers that are not sensitive to hormones.
+However, the treatment will have no effect on cancers that are not sensitive to hormones.

 - aromatase inhibitors